-Approximately 14,000 cast members that are represented by four unions are voting on whether or not to authorize a strike.
+Approximately 9,000 cast members who are represented by four unions are voting on whether or not to authorize a strike.
 The vote comes after protests took place outside of Disneyland earlier this week on its 69th birthday.
 The vote is taking place from 6:30 AM until 8:00 PM on Friday, July 19, 2024.
 Throughout the day, there are informational meetings.
 All of this is taking place at the Anaheim Hilton.

 The strike vote comes after months of negotiations between the unions and Disneyland Resort.
 The negotiations began in April but currently no agreement has been reached.
 Over the course of the last few months, the unions have accused Disney of intimidating employees.
 They allege that Disney has reprimanded and issued warnings to approximately 500 cast members for wearing a union pin.
 The pin has a Mickey Mouse glove clenched in the shape of a fist.
-Complaints to the National Labor Relations Board has led to an ongoing investigation of these claims.
+Complaints to the National Labor Relations Board have led to an ongoing investigation of these claims.

 When the strike vote was authorized earlier this month, Disney said, “The Master Services Council has scheduled a strike authorization vote for July 19, 2024.
 A strike authorization is not unusual as part of the negotiations process and does not indicate a strike is imminent or underway.
 Disneyland Resort remains open and ready to welcome guests.”